Creative Enterprise MA

 Your future career

-Studying for your MA in Creative Enterprise with the University of East London will ensure you have enhanced employability and future earning power prospects.
-The graduates from this programme will have developed the creative entrepreneurial skills to establish a prosperous freelance career, grow a successful business or enter the job market with enhanced entrepreneurial skills.
+Graduates from our Creative Enterprise postgraduate programme develop the creative entrepreneurial skills needed to establish a freelance career, grow a successful business or enter the job market with enhanced entrepreneurial skills.

 How we support your career ambitions